 Penny studied voice with Douglas Duncan, Ellen Faull, John McCollum and Judith Coen.
 Her many reviews throughout her career were noteworthy in Opera News and Opera Canada.
 Greg DeJarnett from the East Penn Press wrote, “The gift in the Gift of the Magi is clearly actress/soprano, Penny Johnson (Hogan).
 She is a priceless performer.
 She finds every moment and innuendo.
 She sings superbly.
 Alone, she is worth the price of admission.”

 Penny has taught at several universities over the years: Texas Christian University, Oral Roberts University, Simpson College, Roanoke College, Southwestern and Southwestern Baptist Theological Seminary before coming to teach at the University of Mary Hardin-Baylor.

 Penny has performed with opera houses and symphonies throughout the United States: Anchorage Opera, Austin Lyric Opera, Augusta Opera, the Cedar Rapids Symphony, Central City Opera, Connecticut Grand Opera, Kalamazoo Symphony, Lyric Opera of Dallas, Natchez Opera Festival, and Sarasota Opera.
 She also was active performing with New York City Opera’s educational program, Opera Omaha, and performed with the Pennsylvania Stage Company.
-Penny is a returning soloist to FUMC Colorado Springs where she has been heard as soprano soloist for Messiah and Haydn’s The Lord Nelson Mass.
+Penny was a returning soloist to FUMC Colorado Springs where she was heard as soprano soloist for Messiah and Haydn’s The Lord Nelson Mass over the years.